Oscaner/oscaner.github.io/_posts/exam/aws/mls-c01/whizlabs/04-modeling/2022-06-29-04-perform-automatic-model-tuning.md

 - Evaluate the model and find the hyperparameters to produce the most accurate, best performing model
     - Run a hyperparameter tuning job

+## Evaluate the Model

+- After training and deploying the model, evaluate it to determine performance and accuracy
+- Often generate multiple models with different algorithms/hyperparameters and evaluate each
+- Two different validation approaches
+    - `Offline testing`: use historical data to send requests to the model for inferences
+    - `Online testing with live data`: use production variants
+- Options for offline evaluation
+    - `Holdout set`: set aside a subset of the data for evaluation after training
+    - `K-fold validation`: split the example dataset into k parts, treat each as a holdout set for k training runs

 ## Hyperparameter Tuning Job

 - Finds the best version of a model by running many training jobs on your dataset using the algorithm and specified ranges of hyperparameters